 - Take time to talk to students about their expectations of an advisor.

 - Discuss what you are able to provide for students throughout the conduct process.
-For instance, are you able to attend meetings with the Dean of Students Office, investigation meetings, or just the hearing?
+For instance, are you able to attend investigation meetings or just the hearing?

 - Familiarize yourself with the sexual misconduct policy and conduct process.